Nate Jones (cornerback): Regular season

+Playoffs

 Officiating

 Jones has been a football official since at least 2013, having worked in the Pac-12 Conference.
 In 2019, Jones was also an official in the Alliance of American Football, working as a side judge on the crew led by referee Brandon Cruse.
 Jones was hired to officiate in the NFL for the 2019 NFL season as a field judge on referee Clay Martin's crew.

 Personal life

 During the 2005 offseason, Jones worked in financial management with Merrill Lynch.
 During the 2006 offseason he took classes at the Harvard Business School as part of the NFL's Business Management and Entrepreneurial Program.

 In 2007, Jones was developing a sitcom called Jock Itch, which was a sports version of the television show, Friends.
 He was the executive producer, working closely with Andre Barnwell, a producer, director and writer for such television shows as Comic View, BET Live and Steve Harvey's Big Time Challenge, as well as the movie The Way We Do It.